obiba/amber-doc/admin/installation.rst

 Installation
 ============

-Amber is a system of three applications:
+Amber is a system of several applications:

 * **Amber** server: Business layer over the database: users, groups, studies, forms, case records etc. are all defined in this application and their access require authentication and authorization.
 It is only accessible via an API.
 * **Amber Studio** web app: Content management web application, using data and services of the Amber server
 * **Amber Collect** web app: Case report data collection web app, using data and services of the Amber server
+* **Amber Visit** web app: Interview data collection web app, using data and services of the Amber server

 These applications are written in JavaScript.